-Assistant Faculty and Assistant Athletic Trainer
+Assistant Professor of Athletic Training & Assistant Athletic Trainer

-M.A., Athletic Training, Ohio University
+M.S., Athletic Training, Ohio University

 B.A., Athletic Training, Marshall University